abrugsch/retropie-minicade-hat/README.md

 * There's still Pi foundation compliant backpower protection
 * On-board 3.3v regulator for powering spicy 3.3v peripherals
 * H2G2 themed codename (following in the footsteps of my ZZ9 Plural Z Alpha board, this one is Hotblack Desiato - lead singer of the band *DISASTER AREA*)
+* Design is in KiCAD 6.0, not nightly so you can open it in the current stable release
 * Probably some other things I can't think of right now

 ## BOM